siribi/CODEML_WORKFLOW/README.md

 Scripts to edit fasta headers can be found in the fasta_prep directory.

 ####################################################################################
-Part 1a.
-Preparation of input files and running the distmat algorithm in EMBOSS.
+**Part 1a.
+Preparation of input files and running the distmat algorithm in EMBOSS**

 Introduction: First part of the pipeline involves calculating protein distance between all genes in an orthogroup using the distmat algorithm in EMBOSS.
 To do this we need to prepare the input files using the scripts: The main script called "distmat_prep.sbatch" which needs